SookritM/WebProgramming/notes/class_outlines.md

 * For the next few class days, answer: "what's the point?"
 * What's the point --of web security?
 * What's the point --of everything? https://github.com/alex/what-happens-when

+#Tuesday, April 18th
+* Semester Group Project: For each semester group project team on Thursday, prepare a short technical lightning talk (3 - 5 minutes) to the class on something that your team has learned in the semester group project.
+This could be anything: the Facebook API, MySQL, Angular, etc.  The points of a lighting talk:
+  1. To demonstrate growth and application of material
+  2. To teach something new to the class.
+We can't teach everything in this course.
+  3. To share ideas
+* Quiz 3

+#Thursday, April 20th: Semester Group Project
+* What's the point of semester group project?
+  - Applying what you have learned
+  - Scope down
+  - Dealing with adversity
+  - Show the rejection letter

+#Tuesday, April 25th: Looking Ahead
+* Course evaluations
+* You've barely scratched the surface
+  - What reality is really like
+  - What engineering issues do you see here?
+  - Want to learn and build something over the break?